 - 1. In-depth description of the place/space, including structures, landscape elements, natural or man-made objects, the "feeling" of the place, etc. - 2.
 IF YOUR SITE IS SAFE TO SOCIALLY DISTANCE, AND THERE ARE OTHER PEOPLE THERE: Observe and note descriptions of the people, including demographics, comportment and dress, interactions amongst people, expressions of emotions or moods, etc. - 3.
 IF YOU CHOOSE A SITE WHERE THERE ARE NO OTHER PEOPLE: Closely observe the environment, paying attention to the ways that plants, insects, and/or animals interact within the space; the topography of the space; how "culture" and "nature" interact, etc. - 4.
-Use the anthropological concept of "culture" as described in the lesson content and the text to discuss the cultural function, significance, or meaning(s) of this space/place.
-To do this well, you must first describe/define the concept of culture itself. - 5.
+Use at least one concept or theory from lesson content or the required readings to analyze the site's cultural function, relevance, and/or meaning. - 5.
 Reflections on your experience of this activity-Did you interact with your environment or did you mostly only observe?
 Did it seem strange to be an observer?
 Why or why not?